trippmartin/testing/.github/PULL_REQUEST_TEMPLATE.md

-## Proposed changes
+## Change Summary

 Describe the big picture of your changes here.
-If it fixes a bug or implements a new feature, be sure to link to that issue.
+If it fixes a bug or implements a new feature, be sure to link to that JIRA ticket.

-## Types of changes
+## Change Types

 What types of changes does your code introduce?
 _Put an `x` in the boxes that apply_